Chap92/PoloniexEasyJumpFinder/README.md

 Since consumer decision is partially based on the 24 hour percentage change of a currency, this script will hopefully predict which currency will dominate the trading platform in the next 24 hours.

+** This was written in python 3.4.
+If you have a version below 3, you will have to make some adjustments to the code for it to work.